Jbachtiger/ci-pp2-quizanaughts/README.md

   ![Try Again Screen](docs/feature-screenshots/try-again-screen.png)

   ### Future Development
-- Currently the form doesn't POST the users data to anywhere as i've not learned how to do this yet.
+- Currently the form doesn't POST the users data to anywhere as I've not learned how to do this yet.
 This is something I would like to develop in the future
-- Create a high score table with the ability for the player to input their username which saves their individal scores
+- Create a high score table with the ability for the player to input their username which saves their individual scores
 - Add audio feedback when questions are answered, using different sounds for correct or wrong answers
 - Create multiple levels where the questions get harder the higher the level
 - Create a resources page that provides lots more educational reading around the topic of space